Cooperation for Scalable Supervision of Autonomy in Mixed Traffic: Theoretical Analysis

 \end{proof}

+The $t_f$ term need not explicitly appear in these expressions because an NCAV's location is independent of the merge point, and thus $t_f$ is unnecessary for assessing probabilities (as opposed to individual instances).

-It is worth further examining the connected AVs' ability to predict and communicate their trajectory.
-Mixed autonomy settings present unique challenges to trajectory planning---while AVs can plan their own trajectories over a given time horizon in isolation, the. human drivers on the road are unpredictable.
+It is worth further examining connected AVs' ability to predict and communicate their trajectory.
+Trajectory planning is a well-studied problem in AVs~\cite{rasekhipour2016potential}.
+However, mixed autonomy settings present unique challenges to trajectory planning---while AVs can plan their own trajectories over a given time horizon in isolation, the human drivers on the road are unpredictable.
 How can AVs predict their own trajectories when sharing the road with human drivers?

 First, note that faster-than-expected HVs in this setting do not pose a problem for the connected AVs' trajectory planning; indeed, if they speed further ahead, the AVs have more space.
 The instances which might be problematic are those in which an HV quickly slows.